OSU-BMBL/BMBL-analysis-notebooks/BS-seq_Bismark_Aligner/readme.md

 # Setup

 ---
-OSC happens to have `bowtie2` and `bismark` already, you can load them as modules. https://www.osc.edu/resources/available_software/software_list/bowtie2 https://www.osc.edu/resources/available_software/software_list/bismark
+OSC happens to have `bowtie2` and `bismark` already, you can load them as modules in the "Pitzer Shell Access" in the OSC. https://www.osc.edu/resources/available_software/software_list/bowtie2 https://www.osc.edu/resources/available_software/software_list/bismark